 The Fulfillment of God's Promise

 The promise God gave Elijah was a conditional promise.
 While Elijah was still in Zarephath with the widow, "the word of the LORD came to Elijah: ‘Go and present yourself to Ahab, and I will send rain on the land.'
-So Elijah went to present himself to Ahab" (
+So Elijah went to present himself to Ahab" (1 Kings 18:1-2).
+The Lord said He would send rain if Elijah presented himself to Ahab.
+At this point, it had not rained in three and a half years.
+There was a great famine and people were desperate.
+Elijah's obedience was the condition of the fulfillment of God's promise.

 Some people today love to claim the promises of God while trying to escape the conditions.
 God must be true to His Word.
 If a promise comes with a condition, the condition must be completed so the promise can be fulfilled.
 God set these conditions, and He is not going to change them.
 An example is sowing and reaping.
 Paul wrote to the Galatians, "A man reaps what he sows.
-The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life" (
+The one who sows to please his sinful nature, from that nature will reap destruction; the one who sows to please the Spirit, from the Spirit will reap eternal life" (Galatians 6:7-8).
+It takes time for a crop to yield its harvest, but you will always reap what you sow.
+A man who sows corn does not reap cotton.

 The promise God gave Elijah was a personal promise.
 It was given to Elijah for that time and place.
 Do not try to make a personal promise in Scripture a universal promise.